mdgrossi/resume-quarto-moderncv/README.md

 [{
     "skill": "Basket weaving",
     "years": "20+ yrs.",
-    "scale": 1
+    "scale": "1"
 },
 {
     "skill": "SCUBA",
     "years": "15+ yrs.",
-    "scale": 0.7
+    "scale": "0.7"
 },...]
 ```

-Some functions take additional arguments; these are summarized here but consult the respective docstrings for more information.
+Some functions take additional arguments; these are summarized here but consult the respective docstring for more information.

 | Function      | Arguments                 | Usage             |
 | :------------ | :------------------------ | :-----------------|